gedrick/Screensaver-Simulator-5000/README.md

-# screensaver-sim-5000
+# Screensaver Simulator 5000

 "I SAW IT.
-I SAW IT AND IT WAS AMAZING."
+I SAW IT AND IT WAS AMAZING." - Pamela Morgan Beesly

 This app is terribly pointless.
 It's also my first React app and I needed something short to make.